Stardust-SJF/Spruce/README.md

 # Spruce
 A Fast, Space-saving Structure for In-Memory Dynamic Graph Storage

-This demo of Spruce for ease of use, which support the following functions:
+This is a demo of Spruce for ease of use, which contains the core data structure of Spruce and supports the following apis:

 ### Basic Interface
 ```C++